Mukeshdixena/Polygons-Placement/README.md

 - **Parameters:**
   - `polygonPoints`: Vertices of the main polygon.
   - `holePolygons`: Vertices of hole polygons.
-  - `backgroundPolygon`: Vertices of the background polygon used for projection.
+  - `backgroundPolygon`: (black points) Vertices of the background polygon used for projection.
-  - `foregroundPolygon`: Vertices of the polygon to fit inside the main polygon.
+  - `foregroundPolygon`: (red points) Vertices of the polygon to fit inside the main polygon.

-- **Returns**: The best fitting positions for the foreground polygon.
+- **Returns**: The list of best fitting positions for the foreground polygon.
 ### `calculatePolygonCenter(polygon)`
 Calculates the center (centroid) of a polygon.
 - **Parameters**: `polygon`: Vertices of the polygon.